- Code ENVS1003

 - Course subject Environmental Science

-Research plays an important role in everyone's life.
-In environment and sustainability fields, research allows identification of the sensitivity in human and natural systems to disturbances, responses to processes that threaten biodiversity and human well-being, and development of management strategies aimed at protecting and restoring ecosystems.
-Achieving these research outcomes relies upon establishing testable research questions, applying appropriate data collection and analysis methods, critically assessing results, and effectively communicating the observations.
+In environment and sustainability fields, research plays a major role in identifying the response of human and natural systems to spatial and temporal differences, disturbances and management actions.
+Achieving these research outcomes relies upon establishing research questions and testable hypotheses, applying appropriate data collection and analysis methods, critically assessing results, and effectively communicating the observations.
+That process is common to all science-based disciplines.

 ENVS1003 uses a PPDAC (Problem, Plan, Data, Analysis, Conclusion) cycle to introduce fundamental research concepts.
-You can expect to develop skills in ecological measurement and sampling, and designing and conducting research projects.
+You can expect to develop skills in ecological measurement and sampling, and designing and conducting surveys and experiments.
 You will also develop analytical skills, including data exploration and effective communication and analysis techniques common to all sciences.
 The course promotes learning through a combination of lectures, and field-/computer-based practical exercises.
-During field-based exercises you will gain first-hand experience in collecting ecological data.
-We also place great importance upon understanding the role of equity, integrity and ethics plays in professional practice and how these principles intersect with research.
+During field-based exercises you will gain first-hand experience in collecting ecological and social data.

 Honours Pathway Option